 MRI Hip

-Body MRI sequences
+Body MRI Sequences

 All credit goes to the original content creators for putting in all the hard work.
 I have only made it convenient for all of us.
 Feel free to request/suggest additional anatomy modules here.